Inferring Dynamic Physical Properties from Video Foundation Models: Inferring Physical Properties

-\textbf{Physical Property Prediction} Given the computed feature $P$ from video foundation models, we train a MLP network to predict the physical properties using the synthetic video dataset training split.
+Given the computed feature $P$ from video foundation models, we train a MLP network to predict the physical properties using the synthetic video dataset training split.
 The network for each property is trained separately.

-\textbf{\textit{Absolute Value Prediction.}} Given the resulting video feature~($P$), we pass it through a MLP network $\gamma$ to predict the absolute value $\chi$ of the physical property: $\chi = \gamma (P)$.
-For elasticity and friction, the absolute value prediction is supervised with L1 loss with the ground truth value; For viscosity, as the ground truth values may have very different scales, \emph{i.e.,} from $1e-5$ to $1e-2$, the absolute value prediction is trained with Log L1 loss, which calculates L1 loss between the log of the predicted value and the log of the ground truth value.
+\textbf{Absolute Value Prediction.} Given the resulting video feature~($P$), we pass it through a MLP network $\gamma$ to predict the absolute value $\chi$ of the physical property:

+For elasticity and friction, the absolute value prediction is supervised with L1 loss with the ground truth value; For viscosity, as the ground truth values may have very different scales, \emph{i.e.,} from $1e^{-5}$ to $1e^{-2}$, the absolute value prediction is trained with Log L1 loss, which calculates L1 loss between the log of the predicted value and the log of the ground truth value.

-\textbf{\textit{Relative Value Prediction.}} Given the resulting features for a pair of videos, $P_1$ and $P_2$, we concatenate them and formulate a binary classification problem, indicating which video has a larger physical property value via a MLP network $\gamma$: $\xi = \gamma ([P_1, P_2])$.
-The binary prediction for all three tasks is trained with binary cross entropy loss with the binary ground truth.
+\textbf{Relative Value Prediction.} Given the resulting features for a pair of videos, $P_1$ and $P_2$, we concatenate them and formulate a binary classification problem, indicating which video has a larger physical property value via a MLP network $\gamma$: